 Compared to other property investments, student accommodation stands out by consistently offering high returns.
 Investors are able to expect an average of over 7% as a rental yield, which far exceeds typical values of 5.3% for residential buy-to-let properties in the UK, according to LSL Property Services.

 The popularity of student accommodation among investors is ultimately driven by consistent occupancy rates of 99% or higher and a structural undersupply.
 The strongest performance in student property so far has been centred around Russell Group university towns and cities where the UK’s top 24 universities are located.
-These Universities, including Bristol, Exeter and Southampton not only attract students from the UK but also international students.
+These Universities, including Bristol, Newcastle, Sheffield and Southampton not only attract students from the UK but also international students.

 2014 UCAS figures support this, showing Britain’s top universities have grown by more than a third in just two years amid rapid expansion of the higher education system.